simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 ### BitBucket: Pros and Cons

 **Pros**:
-- Seamless integration with Atlassian tools (Jira, Confluence, Bamboo), ensuring a comprehensive toolset
+- smooth integration with Atlassian tools (Jira, Confluence, Bamboo), ensuring a comprehensive toolset
 - User-friendly interface, making it an excellent choice for teams of all sizes
 - Cost-effective for small teams with up to 5 users in free tier
 - Good Git LFS support for handling large binary files